 First Things First

 If you believe that your loved one may be the victim of nursing home abuse or neglect, the time to act is right now.
 Waiting to gather more evidence in order to be absolutely sure that you are correct is simply too risky in this type of situation.
 Nursing home residents are some of our most vulnerable citizens, and they all deserve the adequate care that nursing homes are legally required to provide.
-If your relative is the victim of nursing home abuse or neglect, it’s time to consult with an experienced nursing home abuse attorney, and Bobby Jones at Bobby Jones Law is standing by to help.
+If your relative is the victim of nursing home abuse or neglect, it’s time to consult with an experienced nursing home abuse lawyer, and Bobby Jones at Bobby Jones Law is standing by to help.
 Once you make the call, you can rest assured that Mr. Jones will work closely with you to get to the bottom of the situation and proceed with the most appropriate steps forward.

 - What injuries, symptoms, or warning signs of nursing home abuse led you to consult with him or her in the first place?